johnhorel/ATMOS-5020/assignment_4.md

 ## Visualize the data in the form of a 1D plot

-Using the concepts presented in the [ozone concentrations demo](ozone-demo) and [dew point chart demo](dew-point-demo), you will need to re-create the following graphic.
+Using the concepts presented in the [ozone concentrations demo](ozone-demo) and [adjusted body weight demo](abw-demo), you will need to re-create the following graphic.

 ![what you should have][expected-result]